 Giving Tuesday is a great opportunity to engage with new donors, no matter the size of the gift!
 Use messaging that clearly illustrates your mission and work for individuals who may not know much about your organization.
 Talk about the importance of your services and your impact in the community.
 Include options for gifts as small as $5 on your donation pages to get new supporters in the door.

-- Engage millennials Giving Tuesday is a very social and hashtag friendly day of giving.
+- Engage millennials Giving Tuesday is a very social and hashtag friendly day of giving (perfect for the current times when in-person donor meetings or events are unrealistic).
 It may not connect with all donors (which is why Giving Tuesday should only be one piece of your year-end giving campaign), but it is a perfect opportunity to get millennials excited about your mission AND sharing your campaign.

 - Use various communication mediums Videos, pictures, and testimonials are all great tools for sharing your organization’s story.
 Since Giving Tuesday is primarily an online campaign, you will need to think of how you’re engaging supporters in a way that stands out in the often-distracting digital world.
 Check out case studies from Giving Tuesday campaigns in 2017 here.
 Notice the unique messaging, visuals, and strategies used.
 You’ll see that not everyone focuses on raising dollars during their campaign.
 In-kind donations may be just as valuable for your organization.
 You can frame your entire campaign around your organization’s specific need.